cisagov/ScubaGear/PowerShell/ScubaGear/baselines/sharepoint.md

     - [T1213.002: Sharepoint](https://attack.mitre.org/techniques/T1213/002/)

 #### MS.SHAREPOINT.1.2v1
-External sharing for OneDrive SHALL be limited to Existing guests or Only people in your organization.
+External sharing for OneDrive SHALL be limited to "Existing guests" or "Only people in your organization".

 <!--Policy: MS.SHAREPOINT.1.2v1; Criticality: SHALL -->
 - _Rationale:_ Sharing files outside the organization via OneDrive increases the risk of unauthorized access.
 By limiting external sharing, administrators decrease the risk of unauthorized access to information.